rhysd/translate-markdown/README.md

 ```

 Features are also available from Node.js program.
-Please see [index.js](APIs in code).
+Please see [APIs in code](index.js).

 ## Tips